 The one (1) micron thick coating

-has not filled the holes lest by the milling process, but the coverage
+has not filled the holes left by the milling process, but the coverage

-was responsible for the extraordinary temperature dropping the treated
+was responsible for the extraordinary temperature drop in the treated

 has reduced friction and wear